POONAMZAI/Poonam-Chanchlani/README.md

 - 👋 Hi, I’m @POONAMZAI
-- 👀 I’m interested in everything that involves robots, skies, sirens and
+- 👀 I’m interested in everything that involves robots, skies, sirens.
 - 🌱 I’m currently learning everything I can.
 'C', to be precise.

 <!---